servian/amazon-s3-checklist/README.md

 ## How to use

-All items in the **Amazon Redshift Checklist** are required for the majority of the projects, but some elements can be omitted or are not essential.
+All items in the **Amazon S3 Checklist** are required for the majority of the projects, but some elements can be omitted or are not essential.
 We choose to use 3 levels of flexibility:

 - :o: means that the item is **recommended** but can be omitted in some particular situations.
 - :interrobang: means that the item is **highly recommended** and can eventually be omitted in some really particular cases.